 To avoid these and other issues during installation, you have to choose a good laptop that works for both your preferred Distro and your own requirements.

-The following are some tips on how to choose the best laptop for Linux:
+How to choose the best laptop for Linux

 Get the Hardware Correct